michaelpalmeruw/mbib/README.md

 - make sure the mbib directory is in your bash $PATH, and the mbib.sh script inside it is executable

-- install the prerequisites: Python 3, the urwid, urwidtrees, and requests Python packages; xsel
+- install the prerequisites: Python3, the urwid, urwidtrees, lxml, and requests Python3 packages; xsel

 - open a shell window and run mbib.sh